CONTENTS | UP | DARK | HOME

 – Noah Carl, “A response to Richard Hanania on Arab militants

-Even though a lot of people saw the George Floyd video that made them think that all cops are bad for intuition, the video of the cop who encountered Gabby Petito, and her boyfriend a couple weeks before her dad death was saw by millions of people which made some people realize that some cops are good people.
-So if the public has a negative impression of something from watching a video, then making a viral video that makes people think the officer that could help counteract the other video.
+A lot of people saw the 2020 George Floyd video that made them intuitively think that all cops are bad.
+However, the 2021 body cam video of the cop who encountered Gabby Petito and her boyfriend a couple weeks before her death was saw by millions of people.
+It caused many of those people to realize that most cops are good people.[3]
+So if the public has a negative impression of something from watching a video, then making a viral video that makes people think the opposite that could help counteract the earlier viral video.

 Preference Falsification seems related to astroturfing.